 - Chives and extra cheese to garnish, if desired

-- Prepare the Farm Rich Pulled Beef Brisket according to directions on the package.
+- Prepare Pulled Beef Brisket according to the directions on the package.

 - About 5-7 minutes before the beef is done, melt butter on medium heat.
 Stir in minced garlic and stir for about a minute.

-- Add spinach and heavy cream and increase heat to med. high.
-When the mixture begins to boil around the edges, add cheeses and stir until melted.
+- Add spinach and heavy cream and increase heat to medium-high.
+When the mixture begins to boil around the edges, add cheese and stir until melted.

-- Mix 1/2 package of beef brisket into spinach mixture.
+- Mix 1/2 package of beef brisket into the spinach mixture.

-- Layer tortilla chips in a cast iron skillet and pour spinach/beef mixture into the middle.
+- Layer tortilla chips in a cast iron skillet and pour the spinach/beef mixture in the middle.